 Raikkonen provided the expected consistent results, while rookie Giovinazzi’s form improved over the course of the year.
 Austria and Brazil were the only rounds of the championship where both drivers finished in the top ten.

 In some ways Alfa Romeo continued Sauber’s upward trend of 2018, scoring more points than they had in the previous season and recording more Q3 appearances this year than in 2018.
 Alfa Romeo recorded the team’s best result since 2013.
 That year, Sauber also scored 57 points, but finished one position further up in the Constructors’ Championship.
-Will the team be able to keep up with other outfits such as McLaren, Renault, Racing Point and Alpha Tauri in 2020?
 Read more: Alfa Romeo’s 2019 F1 Season In Stats.

 ALFA ROMEO / SAUBER’S RECENT F1 HISTORY